Building History & Heritage into the Mohill Public Realm Plan

 Buy it, read it.
 You'll smile, laugh, learn and generally be the better for it.
 That goes double if you’re from Mohill or Leitrim.

-The book is available to buy locally and directly from Gerry Bohan
+The book is available to buy locally and directly from Gerry Bohan.
+It is also available online at Leitrim Design House.

 Leitrim: The Irish Revolution